-We’re looking for a most powerful spell, one that can finally rid us of the evils of the Corona curse.
+We’re looking for a most powerful spell this year.
 Forget the “eye of newt” and “wool of bat” – to get in the spirit of Halloween, we’ve trawled our favourite curio corners of the net to find some alternative oddities to get our cauldrons a’ bubbling this year.
 In the tradition of rare and macabre spellbook ingredients, the harder-to-find the better, but we’ll turn a blind eye to minor improvisations of our recipe list should you be missing a few.
 So here we go.
 Double double, toil and trouble…

 A Mummy’s Stone Eye

 This eye inlay from the 12th Dynasty once belonged to the face of a coffin.
 The white is of travertine (Egyptian alabaster) with red pigment at the corners and the iris is of clear crystal set in a wooden socket.
 No Egyptian tombs in your local area?
 An evil eye charm may be suitable substitute.